Configuring Redundancy Parameters

 solace(configure/redundancy)# release-activity

-Executing a no release-activity after a release-activity on an appliance can take back activity from its mate (regardless of the mate’s auto-revert setting) if the no release-activity is executed before the mate becomes fully active.
+Executing a no release-activity after a release-activity on an appliance event broker can take back activity from its mate (regardless of the mate’s auto-revert setting) if the no release-activity is executed before the mate becomes fully active.

 Assigning a Redundancy Interface

 To solve this problem, you would assign both interfaces as redundancy interfaces, and specify the failover criteria as any-fail (refer to Specifying the Redundancy Failover Criteria ).
-Once configured, the active appliance will release activity to the standby if either LAG1 or LAG2 fails.
+Once configured, the active appliance event broker will release activity to the standby if either LAG1 or LAG2 fails.

 To assign a redundancy interface, enter the following commands: